 What about publicly traded companies on the stock market?
-Companies on the stock market also trade for a multiple of earnings, although it’s usually a much higher multiple.This multiple is called the PE Ratio and it’s calculated as follows:
+Companies and etf investing on the stock market also trade for a multiple of earnings, although it’s usually a much higher multiple.This multiple is called the PE Ratio and it’s calculated as follows:

 PE = (Share Price) / (EPS)

 Note that since we’re looking at both the price and the earnings on a “per share” basis, this serves as an excellent tool for comparing different companies together.
 All things being equal, a company with a higher PE ratio is more expensive than one with a lower ratio.
 For example, let’s assume that company ABC is selling for $100/share and has an EPS of $10.
 Company DEF is selling for $75/share and also has an EPS of $10.

 - Company ABC: PE = $100 / $10 = 10

 - Company DEF: PE = $75 / $10 = 7.5

 DEF looks like a better buy because we’re paying less for the same amount of earnings, which is reflected in the lower PE ratio.
 This assumes that all other aspects of these companies are equal, which is almost never the case.
 Earnings growth in particular is a big factor affecting the PE ratio.